 If you're planning to take any other North Island College program, you can earn credit toward completion of your BC Adult Grad diploma - with the same courses.
-For example, many trades programs earn you own pace in a continuous entry class.
+For example, many trades programs earn you three of five required course credits toward your Grade 12.
+And entry class.